-5 surefire ways to stay plastic free beyond July27 Jul 2017
+5 surefire ways to stay plastic free beyond July25 Jul 2019

 It's a beautiful word isn’t it?
 I love it because it’s a bit of a fairy tale.
 Yet even in nature the things that amaze us are never perfected.
-Through evolution things are always on a journey towards the ever changing goal posts that is perfection.
-When they get so close things around them change and they must adapt, evolve further.
+Through evolution things are always on a journey towards the ever changing goal that is perfection.
+When they get so close things around them change and they must adapt and evolve further.

-Perfection is a journey.
-And sometimes we can succeed by focusing on the journey rather than the end result.
+Perfection is a journey, can we succeed by focusing on the journey rather than the end result?

 Step 1.
 Think Small

-I don’t often say this, but thinking small and simple is the best way here.
-Don’t overwhelm yourself.
-Small actions equal big change.
+Thinking small and simple is the best way here.
+Don’t overwhelm yourself, small actions equal big change.
 Focus on the simple things you can do - don't sweat the big stuff just yet.
 Feel good about the difference you are making.
 This is your journey.
+The good thing is once you nail some of this then you can start broadening the aspects throughout supply chains for example.

 Step 2.
 Routine Routine Routine